ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 stream disables congestion control, it MUST NOT signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that connection.
 That is, it MUST mark all IP headers with the Not-ECT codepoint.
-It MAY continue to report ECN feedback via QUIC ACK_ECN frames or the TCP "ECE" bit, as the peer may not have disabled congestion control.
+It MAY continue to report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer may not have disabled congestion control.

 When the protocol running over UDP that is being proxied uses loss recovery